Dropbox is one of the few SaaS companies which managed to achieve that sort of SaaS growth in such a short time.

 Dropbox didn’t stop even after crossing various milestones.
 It had come a long way since after its launch in 2007.
 After establishing a foothold in the market, Dropbox made several changes in its design.
 With the launch of more features, change in the UI design, this evolution succeeded in attracting more users.
 Regarding the changes brought up in Dropbox, Houston said:

 “The problems we need to solve today are not the problems we were solving 10 years ago”

-Launch of Dropbox Paper might appear as a shift in the company’s mission.
+The launch of Dropbox Paper might appear as a shift in the company’s mission.
 But it was strategically important for Dropbox.
-Being in the race for best cloud storage service out there, Dropbox evolved with time, giving a stiff competition to its rivals.
+Being in the race for the best cloud storage service out there, Dropbox evolved with time, giving stiff competition to its rivals.